-Records of Regularly Conducted Activity. - A memorandum, report, record, (6)or data compilation, in any form, of acts, events, conditions, opinions, or diagnoses, made at or near the time by, or from information transmitted by, a person with knowledge, if (i) kept in the course of a regularly conducted business activity, activity and if-(ii) it was the regular practice of that business activity to make the memorandum, report, record, or data compilation, all as shown by the testimony of the custodian or other qualified witness, witness or by a certification made by the custodian or witness, unless the source of information or the method or circumstances of preparation indicate lack of trustworthiness.
-The proponent shall give advance notice of intent to offer such records to all other parties.
-The method of authenticating evidence allowed under this subdivision shall be confined to the records of non-parties.
+Records of Regularly Conducted Activity. - A memorandum, report, record, (6) or data compilation, in any form, of acts, events, conditions, opinions, or diagnoses, made at or near the time by, or from information transmitted by, a person with knowledge, if (i) kept in the course of a regularly conducted business activity, activity and if (ii) it was the regular practice of that business activity to make the memorandum, report, record, or data compilation, all as shown by the testimony of the custodian or other qualified witness, witness, or by affidavit or by document under seal under Rule 902 of the Rules of Evidence made by the custodian or witness, unless the source of information or the method or circumstances of preparation indicate lack of trustworthiness.
+Authentication of evidence by affidavit shall be confined to the records of non-parties and the proponent of that evidence shall give advance notice to all other parties of intent to offer the evidence with authentication by affidavit.
 The term "business" as used in this paragraph includes business, institution, association, profession, occupation, and calling of every kind, whether or not conducted for profit."

-SECTION 12.(b) This section becomes effective October 1, 2015.
+SECTION 11.(b) This section becomes effective October 1, 2015.

-PART XIII.
+PART XII.
 CLARIFY ENHANCED PENALTY FOR VIOLATION OF PROTECTIVE ORDER

-SECTION 13.
+SECTION 12.
 G.S.
 50B-4.1(d) reads as rewritten:

-Unless covered under some other provision of law providing greater punishment, a person who commits a felony at a time when the person knows the behavior is prohibited by a valid protective order as provided in subsection (a) of this section shall be guilty of a felony one class higher than the principal felony described in the charging document.
-This subsection shall not apply to a person who is charged with or convicted convictions of a Class A or B1

-Page 10 H173 [Edition 1] felony or to a person charged under convictions of the offenses set forth in subsection (f) or subsection (g) of this section."
+"(d) Unless covered under some other provision of law providing greater punishment, a person who commits a felony at a time when the person knows the behavior is prohibited by a valid protective order as provided in subsection (a) of this section shall be guilty of a felony one class higher than the principal felony described in the charging document.
+This subsection shall not apply to a person who is charged with or convicted convictions of a Class A or B1 felony or to a person charged under convictions of the offenses set forth in subsection (f) or subsection (g) of this section."

-PART XIV.
+PART XIII.
 ALLOW EXTENSION OF ORDER ENTERED IN STREET GANG NUISANCE ABATEMENT CASE AFTER COURT HEARING

-SECTION 14.
+SECTION 13.
 G.S.
 14-50.43(d) reads as rewritten:

-7 "(d) An order entered under this section shall expire one year after entry; however, the 8 entry unless extended by the Court for good cause established by the plaintiff after a hearing.
-9 The order may be modified, rescinded, or vacated at any time prior to its expiration date upon 10 the motion of any party if it appears to the court that one or more of the defendants is no longer 11 engaging in criminal street gang activities."
+"(d) An order entered under this section shall expire one year after entry; however, theentry unless extended by the court for good cause established by the plaintiff after a hearing.
+The order may be modified, rescinded, or vacated at any time prior to its expiration date upon the motion of any party if it appears to the court that one or more of the defendants is no longer engaging in criminal street gang activities."

-PART XV.
+PART XIV.
 AMEND CERTIFICATE OF RELIEF

-SECTION 15.(a) G.S.
+SECTION 14.(a) G.S.
 15A-173.2(a) reads as rewritten: